strawberry-graphql/strawberry/README.md

 ## Contributing

-We use [poetry](https://github.com/sdispater/poetry) to manage dependencies, to get started follow these steps:
+We use [poetry](https://github.com/sdispater/poetry) to manage dependencies, to get started to follow these steps:

 ```shell
 git clone https://github.com/strawberry-graphql/strawberry